NativeScript/docs-v7/core-concepts/bindings.md

 Part of the data binding settings is the way data flows.
 NativeScript data binding supports the following data transmissions.

-* **One-Way** - this is the default setting, which ensures that the target property updates when a change in the source property occurs.
+* **One-Way**: This is the default setting, which ensures that the target property updates when a change in the source property occurs.
 However, UI modification will not update the code and it will stop the binding connection.

-* **Two-Way** - this setting ensures the reflection of changes in both directions - from target to source and source to target.
+* **Two-Way**: This setting ensures the reflection of changes in both directions &mdash; from target to source and source to target.
 You can use two-way data binding when you need to handle user input.

 ##Basic binding concepts